Finn Hudson: Casting and creation

 Finn Hudson is portrayed by Cory Monteith.
 He has also been portrayed as a child by Jerry Phillips in "Pilot" and as a preschooler by Jake Vaughn in the episode "The Substitute".
 When Glee was being cast, Monteith's Vancouver agent, Elena Kirschner, submitted a video of him drumming with some pencils and Tupperware containers.
 Series creator (Ryan Murphy) took notice of the video, but pointed out that he had to be singing, as auditioning actors for Glee with no theatrical experience were required to prove they could sing and dance as well as act.
 Monteith submitted a second, musical tape, in which he sang "a cheesy, '80s music-video-style version" of REO Speedwagon's "Can't Fight This Feeling".
 He then attended a mass audition in Los Angeles; his vocal skills were considered weak, but he later performed very well with one of Glees casting directors, who said that his audition captured the most elusive quality of Finn's, his "naive, but not stupid sweetness".
 Monteith said of his casting process, "I was like a lot of kids, looking for something to be interested in.
 Something to be passionate about.
 All you need is permission.
 Not only for Glee, but for anything in life."
+Jonathan Groff stated that the role was initially written for him, but turned it down because he didn't want to spend seven years as a singing teenager after having done two years on Spring Awakening.

 In December 2010, Murphy announced that some members of the cast of Glee would be replaced after the end of the third season in spring 2012, to coincide with their graduation.
 Murphy said: "Every year we're going to populate a new group.
 There's nothing more depressing than a high schooler with a bald spot."
 He added, "I think you have to be true to the fact that here is a group of people who come and go in these teachers' lives."
 Although Murphy said in July 2011 that Monteith would be one of the actors leaving at the end of the third season, Falchuk later stated that while Monteith, along with Lea Michele and Chris Colfer, would graduate at the end of the third season, "because they're graduating doesn't mean they're leaving the show."
 Falchuk insisted that "it was never our plan or our intention to let them go....
 They are not done with the show after this season."